-Discount Rate . . .
-The discount rate used to measure the TPL was 7.0%.
-The projection of cash flows used to determine the discount rate assumed that employee and employer contributions will be made at the rates specified in statute, and was projected over a period of 100 years.
-Based on that assumption, the pension plan's Fiduciary Net Position was projected to be available to make all projected future benefit payments of current active and inactive employees.
-Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the TPL.
+Discount Rate...
+The discount rate used to measure the total pension liability for the Fireman's Fund was 6.75%.
+No projection of cash flows was used to determine the discount rate because the December 31, 2015 actuarial valuation showed expected contributions would pay the normal cost and amortize the UAAL in 32 years.
+Because of the 32-year amortization period of the UAAL, the pension plan's fiduciary net position is expected to be available to make all projected future benefit payments of current active and inactive members.
+Therefore, the long-term expected rate of return on pension plan investments of 6.75% was applied to all periods of projected benefit payments as the discount rate to determine the total pension liability.